-2021 marks the 10th anniversay of SHOP (Students Helping Our Peers), the food pantry on Iowa State's campus.
-Over the last decade, SHOP has provided food and personal care items to thousands of Iowa State University students, faculty and staff in need.
-Since being established in 2011, the students and staff running SHOP have worked with various departments at Iowa State, ISU Government of the Student Body and the Ames community to promote food security and help those in need of food assistance.
+SHOP (Students Helping Our Peers), the food pantry on Iowa State's campus, provides food and personal care items to thousands of Iowa State University students, faculty, and staff in need.
+Since being established in 2011, the students and staff running SHOP have worked with various departments at Iowa State, ISU Student Government, and the Ames community to promote food security and help those in need of food assistance.

 Students in the original SHOP (Students Helping Our Peers) food pantry location

 In 2020, the COVID-19 pandemic exacerbated the lack of access to food and personal care items and many found themselves facing unimaginable choices between food and other expenses, such as rent or materials needed for classes.
 In April 2020, the Division of Student Affairs opened a temporary food pantry in the Union Drive Community Center, distributing fresh breads, produce, meat, dairy and self-stable products to up to 150 students daily.
 By the end of summer 2020, the food pantry served almost 3,300 students and provided 15,600 bags of groceries to those experiencing food insecurity.